Chaithanya013/Safe_Code_Executor/readme.md

 ```
 ---

 # 13.2.
-Upgrading the Web UI with the Monaco Editor (VS Code's Real Editor)
+Upgrading the Web UI with the Monaco Editor

 The current UI uses a basic `<textarea>`.
 A major enhancement is replacing it with **Monaco Editor**, the same editor engine used inside VS Code.